cloudirector/panel/README.md

 # panel
+> I think its a successor to fcnc i dont remember

 > This is another project that was worked on for a short time some odd years ago.
 Somehow Again, I found it still up and running on repl.it, Again It was origionally intended to be used for not legal things so now Its another personal security research project

-> just a note: this code is also ass
+> just a note: this code is also ass but is a whole lot better than fcnc

 > these are cloned straight from the fcnc
 - [ ] Make origional branding but make it better